LogtalkDotOrg/logtalk3/library/NOTES.md

 [../docs/index.html](http://logtalk.org/docs/index.html)

+Always use the corresponding loader file to load library entities.
+The available loader files are described below.

+Most library entities are part of small hierarchies or depend on other entities and thus cannot be loaded and compiled separately (e.g. the `list` object implements the `listp` protocol and is part of a basic types hierarchy).

-To load a group of objects, protocols, and categories in this library either change your Prolog working directory to this folder and then compile and load the corresponding loader utility file or simply use the notation `library(<loader file>)` as argument for the compiling and loading predicates.
+The library loader files can be loaded by either changing the current working directory to the library directory or, more by simply using the notation `library(<loader file>)` as argument for the compiling and loading predicates.
 For example: